-Lansford is a blue-collar town, with 37.60% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Lansford is generally considered to be a blue-collar town.
+37.60% of the Lansford workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Lansford is a borough of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Lansford who work in office and administrative support (10.74%), healthcare suport services (9.23%), and sales jobs (8.06%).

-As is often the case in a small borough, Lansford doesn't have a public transportation system that people use for their commute.
+Lansford is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The rate of college-level education in Lansford is quite a bit lower than the national average among all cities of 21.84%: just 10.26% of people here over 25 have a bachelor's degree or an advanced degree.